 The transfer credit total for the Bachelor of Liberal Studies degree — including a combination of credits from other accredited institutions, standardized tests, portfolio, military, CLEP, and ACE – cannot exceed 90 semester credits.
 Contingent on an evaluation of course content, transfer credit may be used to satisfy general education, concentration, or elective credit requirements.

 The University accepts many of the College Level Examination Program (CLEP) and DANTES Subject Standardized tests as undergraduate transfer credit.
 Students may earn credit by meeting the minimum required score on selected CLEP or DANTES tests; these credits may be used to fulfill general education and other requirements or as elective credits.
 The Bachelor of Liberal Studies degree program follows American Council on Education (ACE) recommended guidelines for CLEP and DANTES exams as minimum scores for granting credit.
-A maximum of 30 credits by examination may be counted toward the degree.
+A maximum of 30 credits through examination may be counted toward the degree.
 Students should consult the BLS Office for information on specific CLEP or DANTES exams that are accepted by the University.
 CLEP tests are administered at local universities.
 DANTES exams are offered only on military installations.

 Second Degree or Post-Baccalaureate Major